• Skip to primary navigation

 About The Ingredients

-This fava hummus recipe doesn’t require many ingredients.
-And unlike a traditional hummus, this one is made without tahini.
+This fava beans hummus recipe doesn’t require many ingredients.
+And unlike a traditional hummus, this one is made without tahini and has a lighter taste.
 As we love the mild taste of the broad bean itself, we keep the dip really simple.
 Let’s move on what we need to make an easy fava bean dip.

 Dried fava beans, olive oil, onion, lemon, fresh dill, salt and red pepper flakes on a grey background.

 • Dried fava beans: We use whole large dry fava beans for this fava dip recipe.
 But you can use small beans too.
 Both types need to be soaked before cooking.
 There is still another type of dry fava beans at markets: Split fava beans.
 They are already peeled and cracked.
 So you won’t need to peel them after soaking.
-If you don’t have time for soaking, then you might prefer buying canned fava beans, but they are not always available.
+If you don’t have time for soaking, then you might prefer buying pre-cooked canned broad beans (foul mudammas), but they are not always available.

 • Onion: The sweetness of sauteed onions go very well with the earthy flavor of fava beans.